jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ## TTL serial console

-Using a TTL to USB serial connection to the Pi, I'm unable to use full screen terminal programs due to screen corruption.
-Changing the terminal type enables use of programs such as ``nano`` and ``xbian-config``.
+The display of full screen terminal programs becomes corrupted when using a TTL to USB serial connection to the Pi from Mac OS X.  Changing the terminal type enables use of programs such as ``nano`` and ``xbian-config``.

 ```sh
 	sed -i '/ttyAMA0/s/vt100$/xterm/' /etc/inittab